Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Results

-It is important to stress that a non-significant result of the test {\it does not} imply that there is no inheritance at work, but merely that there is no detectable change in the probability of emergence of inactive cells along that particular lineage: the lack of variation in the expression of a character makes inheritance undetectable, not necessarily absent; hence, the test is a sufficient, but not necessary, condition for the presence of an hereditary mechanism regulating inactivity.
-Were we to consider more complex factors, it could very well turn out that a lineage that did not pass the inheritance test at the bare topological level analysed here, still results hereditary according to these other factors.
-But we cannot help noticing that calculating the entropy and its P-value is easy and quick, as one needs nothing but the bare topology of the lineage.
-Hence, it seems lucky, and interesting, that most BMSC colonies display a sharp hereditary character already at such a basic level as the bare lineage topology, namely in relation to the quite fundamental cell state of activity vs inactivity.
+We stress that a non-significant result of the test {\it does not} imply that there is no inheritance at work, but merely that there is no detectable change in the probability of inactivity in the lineage: the lack of variation in the expression of a character makes inheritance undetectable, not necessarily absent; hence, the test is a sufficient, but not necessary, condition for the presence of an hereditary mechanism regulating inactivity.
+Were we to consider more complex factors, it could very well turn out that a lineage that did not pass the inheritance test at the bare topological level, still results hereditary according to other factors.
+But we cannot help noticing that calculating the entropy and its P-value is easy and quick, as one needs nothing but the bare structure of the lineage.
+Hence, it seems lucky, and interesting, that most BMSC colonies display a sharp hereditary character even in relation to the quite fundamental cell state of inactivity.